RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - **SCP (Service Control Policy)**

   Service control policies (SCPs) are one type of policy that you can use to manage your organization.
 SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization's access control guidelines.

-## Elastic Beanstalk

-Elastic Beanstalk is a fully managed service that makes it easy to deploy and run applications in the AWS; To enable frequent testing of new site features, you can use URL swapping to switch between multiple Elastic Beanstalk environments.

-rolling development

-## AWS SageMaker

-Amazon SageMaker is a fully managed **machine learning service**.
-With SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.
-It provides an integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you don't have to manage servers.
-It also provides common machine learning algorithms that are optimized to run efficiently against extremely large data in a distributed environment.
-With native support for bring-your-own-algorithms and frameworks, SageMaker offers flexible distributed training options that adjust to your specific workflows.
-Deploy a model into a secure and scalable environment by launching it with a few clicks from SageMaker Studio or the SageMaker console.

-## Amazon Comprehend

-Amazon Comprehend uses **natural language processing (NLP)** to extract insights about the content of documents.
-It develops insights by recognizing the entities, key phrases, language, sentiments, and other common elements in a document.
-Use Amazon Comprehend to create new products based on understanding the structure of documents.
-For example, using Amazon Comprehend you can search social networking feeds for mentions of products or scan an entire document repository for key phrases.

 ## Amazon AppFlow